ABM

 Further account-based marketing strategy

-So far I have covered what you need to do, what you need to consider and how you prove the value of ABM strategies.
+So far, I have covered what you need to do, what you need to consider and how you prove the value of ABM strategies.
 But how do you apply it?
-How can you hyper personalise the messaging and offers for your target accounts?
+How can you hyper-personalise the messaging and offers for your target accounts?
 And what is the best technology to help deliver this?

 Marketing automation for ABM

-In addition to the marketing automation platforms, you will need paid advertising budget and this does not mean Google Adwords.
-You need to use Linkedin Paid ads.
+In addition to the marketing automation platforms, you will need a paid advertising budget, which does not mean Google Adwords.
+You need to use LinkedIn paid ads.

 Paid search advertising for account-based marketing campaigns